 Here’s your reply:

-Spotify uses ReplayGain, which does something very similar – and these days, it can’t be disabled.
+Maybe not – but Spotify uses ReplayGain, which does something very similar – and Spotify is a major music discovery source.

 Soon after your ‘loud’ master finishes uploading, YouTube will adjust it’s playback loudness so the volume people hear will be similar to almost everything else.
 And they’re slowly working back through the archive, doing the same thing to everything that has already been uploaded.